Lakewood Zoning Code Special Election

-• Visit the website of Lakewood Citizens Alliance - the committee running the campaign against the new code - at lakewoodcitizensalliance.org.
-It needs all the support it can get to go against big money developers will be spending.
+• Visit the website of Lakewood Citizens Alliance - the committee running the YES campaign to repeal the new code - at lakewoodcitizensalliance.org.
+It needs all the support it can get to go against the big money developers and their allies are spending.

 Board Resolution